 Step 2.
 Under the heading Poll Settings, click Set, and select the poll you would like to use as the template.

 Step 3.
-You can click the "Apply to all my polls" button to retoractively set your template, and/or click the "Update profile" button at the bottom left, to save your settings for all the polls your create moving forward.
+You can click the "Apply to all my polls" button to retoractively set your template, and/or click the "Save" button at the bottom, to save your settings for all the polls your create moving forward.

 In addition to presenting your poll live in front of an audience, you can also choose to publish your poll to a website, Facebook, Twitter, or any other place where people can follow a link.